-- (1) The Municipal Planning Tribunal consists of between 5 and 16 members made up as follows: - (a) three officials in the full-time service of the Municipality; - (b) two persons who are registered as professional planners with the South African Council for the Planning Profession in terms of the Planning Profession Act, 2002 (Act No. 36 of 2002); - (c) two persons who are registered as professionals with the Engineering Council of South Africa in terms of the Engineering Profession Act, 2000 (Act No. 46 of 2000); - (d) two persons with financial experience relevant to land development and land use and who are registered with a recognised voluntary association or registered in terms of the Auditing Profession Act, 2005 (Act No. 26 of 2005); - (e) two persons either admitted as an attorney in terms of the Attorneys Act, 1979 (Act No. 53 of 1979) or admitted as advocate of the Supreme Court in terms of the Admission of Advocates Act, 1964 (Act No. 74 of 1964); - (f) two persons who are registered as professional land surveyors in terms of the Professional and Technical Surveyors' Act, 1984 (Act No. 40 of 1984), or a geomatics professional in the branch of land surveying in terms of the Geomatics Profession Act, 2013 (Act No. 19 of 2013); - (g) two persons who are registered as environmental assessment practitioners registered with a relevant professional body; - (h) any other person who has knowledge and experience of spatial planning, land use management and land development or the law related thereto. - (2) The officials referred to in subsection (1)(a) must have at least five years' experience in the field in which they are performing their services. - (3) The persons referred to in subsection (1)(b) to (h) must - (a) demonstrate knowledge of spatial planning, land use management and land development of the law related thereto;
+- (1) The Municipal Planning Tribunal consists of members between 5 and 13 - - (a) 3 of the members must be in full time service of the Municipality; - (b) and persons appointed by the Municipal Council who are not municipal officials who have knowledge and experience of spatial planning, land use management and land development or law related thereto. - (2) The members are made up as follows: - (a) person/s registered as a professional planner with the South African Council for the Planning Profession in terms of the Planning Profession Act, 2002 (Act No. 36 of 2002); - (b) person/s registered with the Engineering Council of South Africa in terms of the Engineering Profession Act, 2000 (Act No. 46 of 2000); - (c) person/s with financial experience relevant to land development and land use and who is registered with a recognised voluntary association or registered in terms of the Auditing Profession Act, 2005 (Act No. 26 of 2005); - (d) person/s either admitted as an attorney in terms of the Attorneys Act, 1979 (Act No. 53 of 1979) or admitted as advocate of the Supreme Court in terms of the Admission of Advocates Act, 1964 (Act No. 74 of 1964); (e) person/s registered as an environmental assessment practitioner with a relevant professional body; and

-- (b) have at least five years' practical experience in the discipline within which they are registered or in the case of a person referred to in subsection (1)(g) in the discipline in which he or she is practising; - (c) demonstrate leadership in his or her profession or vocation or in community organisations.
+- (f) any other person who has knowledge and experience of spatial planning, land use management and land development or the law related thereto. - (3) The persons in full-time service of the Municipality referred to in subsection (1) must have at least three years' experience in the field in which they are performing the service. - (4) The persons referred to in subsection (2) (a) to (f) must - (a) demonstrate knowledge of spatial planning, land use management and land development of the law related thereto; - (b) have at least five years' practical experience in the discipline within which they are registered or in the case of a person referred to in subsection (2)(f) in the discipline in which he or she is practising; - (c) demonstrate leadership in his or her profession or vocation or in community organisations.